deckool/sundown/README.md

 This version is a forked `sundown` for haskell one, little modified in order to interpret the alt text of an image like its caption.

+It can only be installed by downloading this version and `cabal install`.
+Check dependencies, version numbers and it will be just fine.